GlenKPeterson/Cymling/README.md

 # Cymling Programming Language
-(Formerly called RIPPL)

 *Design Unfinished: Comments Welcome!*

  - Nearly homoiconic (like a lisp, with it's own JSON-like data definition syntax)
  - Functional (first class functions, immutability is assumed/easier/preferred)
- - Type-safe (with type aliases like ML, not Object Oriented)
+ - Type-safe (with type aliases like ML, not necessarily Object Oriented)

 Cymling is a rarely used word for a pattypan squash.
 It's also one of the few short words in the English language that have the letters ML in them ("Cy**ML**ing") which is a nod to the ML programming language.
 ML because it showed me that static typing does not need to be Object Oriented.
-I could have nodded to Clojure, JSON, and Kotlin, but ML was the final missing piece for me.
+The C nods to Clojure.

 ## Design Goals
  - Clojure with types, but somewhat different syntax.